FLOIP/flow-results/specification.md

   <tr>
     <td>1</td>
     <td>Timestamp</td>
     <td>The date and time the response was given by the contact.
-The timestamp must be formatted according to RFC 3339, and indicate the timezone offset of the timestamp, in the following format: `2017-05-23T13:35:37-04:00`.
-(If the timestamp is in UTC, the timezone offset of +00:00 shall be included.)
-The seconds field may include a decimal point with up to six trailing digits to indicate milliseconds or microseconds, such as `2017-05-23T13:35:37.011208-04:00`.
-Systems are recommended to preserve as much precision as is available in the captured timestamp, and should parse up to 6 decimal digits of sub-second precision.</td>
+The timestamp must be formatted according to RFC 3339, section 5.6, `date-time`, and must indicate the timezone offset of the timestamp.
+An example is the following format: `2017-05-23T13:35:37-04:00`.
+If the timestamp is in UTC, the timezone offset of +00:00 shall be used, instead of the `Z` extension.

+    Consistent with RFC 3339, the seconds field may include a decimal point with up to six trailing digits to indicate sub-second precision (e.g. milliseconds or microseconds), such as `2017-05-23T13:35:37.011208-04:00`.
+Systems are recommended to preserve as much precision as is available in the original timestamp.</td>
     <td>2017-05-23T13:35:37.291-04:00</td>
   </tr>
   <tr>